ly-zhu/Leveraging-Category-Information-for-Single-Frame-Visual-Sound-Source-Separation/README.md

 # Preparing the data
 	#Not released yet, but you can train the model on your own dataset for now by setting the following info:
-	-Place the csv file lists under the folder data/, the csv file has the format as below: audio_path, frames_path, frames count
+	-Create a folder data/, place the csv file lists under the folder data/, the csv file has the format as below: audio_path, frames_path, frames count
 	-Edit the dataset path at line 163 of file dataset/music.py